genepattern/module-devkit/README.md

 # GenePattern Module Development Kit

+## Prerequisites
+This development kit requires that you have the following software installed on your development machine:
+* ant >= 1.8.1
+* git
+* GenePattern Server >= 3.9.11 for testing

+The GenePattern Team uses the following external resources to share artifacts with the user community:
+* github
+* dockerhub

 ## Module Project Directory Layout
 Here is a standard directory layout for a GenePattern module